 Billings Farm & Museum hosts its Annual Quilt Exhibition from early August to mid-September (please check the calendar for the exact dates).
-The exhibit features more than 50 quilts made by today's quilters of Windsor County, plus quilting activities and demonstrations for all ages.
+The exhibit features quilts made by today's quilters of Windsor County, plus quilting activities and demonstrations for all ages.

 A variety of "challenge" quilts are also exhibited.
 A challenge requires certain design and construction rules agreed upon by quilt guild members to increase their quilting skills while they enjoy comparing results.
 Traditionally, there are two quilting bees held by Upper Valley quilting guilds during the Quilt Exhibition.

 Quilts have been a part of American rural life for over 300 years.
 They are colorful testimony to the fact that farm life, while sometimes austere, held celebration.
 The women who settled in Vermont during the late 18th century brought with them the hand skills, thrift, imagination, and traditional designs which would develop into a peculiarly American art form: the patchwork quilt.

 Today's Vermont quilters carry on a continuing and evolving tradition.
 Much of the contemporary work of Windsor County quilters is composed of patterns handed down from earlier generations and executed by hand; some adapt the traditional craft to more modern expressions and materials.
 All require skill, patience, and imagination.